en0/hdcode-presentation/tt-presentation.md

 - What things change most frequently in a system?
 - What parts of the system have little to do with business rules?

-## The ansewr to both questions are
+## The answers to both questions are

 - Things closer to the user.
 - Things closer to 3rd party libs.
-- Things closer to external apis.
+- Things closer to external APIs.

 ---

 # ComponentLevel.get_example()

 - `esc.core` Contains the "Business Rules" of the game.
-- `esc.levels` Contains the levels that a user can play.
+- `esc.levels` Contains the levels a user can play.
 - `esc.ui.console` Contains a console interface to play the game.

-What if Product asked us to create a GUI for our game?
+What if the Product Team asked us to create a GUI for our game?

-What if Product asked us to offser the game on a website?
+What if the Product Team asked us to offer the game on a website?

 ---